Home of the Sewalot Site

 Index page

-Varley & Co manufactured and imported sewing machines from 1880 up until the Great War, ceasing production around 1918.
-Originally, the company was Varley & Wolfenden.
+Varley & Co manufactured and imported sewing machines from 1876 right up until the Great War, completely ceasing production around 1918.
+Originally, the company was Varley & Wolfenden and were base in Keighley, Yorkshire

 The British company was based in Keighley, Yorkshire.